Charles Finkel: Wine industry

 In 1966 Finkel moved to New York to work for Monsieur Henri, a wine importer and wholesaler in NY and visited the wine growing regions in Spain, France, Germany and Portugal.
 Finkel met European wine merchants and vineyard owners who visited Monsieur Henri in NY.
 At age 25, he was named "salesmen of the year".
 In 1967 Monsieur Henri appointed him S.W. sales manager.
-Charles relocated to Houston, where he met his wife, Rose Ann (née Martin).
+Finkel relocated to Houston, where he met his wife, Rose Ann (née Martin).

 In 1969 he founded his own wine importing company, Bon-Vin, Inc, with offices in Tulsa and Houston.
-The Houston Chronicle in September 1971 called Charles and his business partner, Robert Conley, the "whiz kids of the wine world."
+The Houston Chronicle in September 1971 called Finkel and his business partner, Robert Conley, the "whiz kids of the wine world."
 Bon-Vin imported to America the wines of Chalonaise including Chateau de Chamirey, Mercurey, Clos Solomon Givry, Le Vieux Chateau Montagny and Veuve Amba sparkling Rully.
 In Bordeaux, they represented Descas Père et Fils, and pétits châteaux including Caronne Ste.
 Gemmme-Haut Medoc, Caillon-Grand Cru Classe Barsac, Milon- Pauillac, Lescours, Laniote, La Serre and Le Chatelet-St. Emilion, Junayme- Fronsac, Millet- Graves, La Rame- St. Croix du Mont, and Bourseau-Lalalnde de Pomerol.
 Vineyards from other French regions included Huet-Vouvray, La Noe- Muscadet, Maucoil and St. Pierre- Chateauneuf du Pape, Jan Bourdy-Jura, Bodegas Matines Laquesta-Rioja, Delafoce–Porto.

 In 1973 Bon-Vin acquired Robert Philips Wine Importing Company of Stamford, Connecticut adding the wines of George and Ludwig Schmidt-Rhine wines, Blondel-Marchal-Champagne, J. Vidal Fleury-Rhone and Henriques and Henriques-Madiera.

 In 1969 Bon-Vin became the exclusive agent for Ste.
 Michelle, now known as Château Ste.
 Michelle, in Washington state.
-During this time Charles convinced the winery to change the appellation from "American" to "Washington State" and added a back label to bottles that shows the latitude of Washington State in comparison to the European wine growing regions.
+During this time Finkel convinced the winery to change the appellation from "American" to "Washington State" and added a back label to bottles that shows the latitude of Washington State in comparison to the European wine growing regions.

 In 1970 Bon-Vin and Finkel began representing emerging California wineries in Napa Valley, Sonoma, and Mendocino counties including Dry Creek, Z.D., Sutter Home, Ficklin, Kenwood, and Fetzer.

 In 1974 Bon-Vin was acquired by U.S. Tobacco as part of their purchase of American Wine Growers, which included Ste.
 Michelle.
 Charles and Rose Ann moved to Seattle, Washington where Finkel was Vice President of Marketing at Château Ste.
 Michelle, part of the team that built the château in Woodinville, Washington.
-Because he had an interest in architecture, and had spent considerable time around French chateaux, Charles contributed the chateau design which was followed by architect Chester Lindsay.
+Because he had an interest in architecture, and had spent considerable time around French chateaux, Finkel contributed the chateau design which was followed by architect Chester Lindsay.